Tracardi/tracardi-api/manual/en/docs/flow/actions/add_trello_card_action.md

 # Add Trello card plugin

-This plugin adds a card to a given list in Trello.
+This plugin adds a card to a list in Trello.

 ## Input

 This plugin takes any payload object.

 ## Output

 This plugin returns response from Trello API on port **response**, or empty payload on **error** port, if an error occurs.

 ## Configuration

-#### With form
+#### Form fields

-- Trello resource - Here select your resource, tagged **trello**, containing your API key and token.
+- Trello resource - Select any resource, tagged **trello**, containing your API key and token.
-- URL of Trello board - Here paste in your Trello board's URL.
+- URL of Trello board - Trello board's URL.
 That's the same URL you can see on top of your browser window while seeing the board.
-- Name of Trello list - Here type in the name of the list that you want to add card to.
+- Name of Trello list - The name of the list that you want to add card to.
   In fact, Trello requires its ID, but Tracardi will find it for you, using provided list name.
-- Name of your card - That's dot path to field that contains text.
+- Name of your card - Dot path to field that contains text.
 This text will become your card's name.
-- Card description - That's description of your card.
-Here you can type in normal text, or dot template, so for example **Customer {{profile@pii.name}} has ordered something**.
+- Card description - Card description.
+Here you can type in regular text, or dot template, so for example **Customer {{profile@pii.name}} has ordered something**.
   This configuration parameter is optional.
 - Card link - You can add link to your card as an attachment.
 This configuration parameter is optional.